-Collagen injections give your skin a plumper, smoother appearance.
+Collagen and other injectable wrinkle fillers give your skin a plumper, smoother appearance.
 Although collagen is the best-known fillers, it requires prior allergy testing and is rarely used today.
-There are many other substances doctors can use to plump up your skin, including fat from your own body and synthetic materials.
-Below you will find a detailed explanation of how collagen works, followed by a list of other injectable fillers your doctor may recommend.
+There are many other substances doctors can use to plump up your skin, including fat from your own body, hyaluronic acid, calcium hydroxyl apatite, and poly-L-lactic acid.

 To understand collagen, you should first understand your skin.